Holy Eucharist, Rite I

 FROM THE NORTH

 Take I-95 South to Route 202 North/Concord Pike exit 8B toward West Chester.
 Keep right at the fork in the ramp to Route 261 South/Foulk Road and turn left onto Foulk Road.
 Foulk Road becomes Powder Mill Road/Route 141 South.
-Follow Route 141 South for 2 miles, get into the right lane to turn right onto the Tyler-McConnell Bridge.
+Follow Route 141 South for 2 miles and turn right onto the Tyler-McConnell Bridge.
 Shortly after crossing the bridge, turn right onto Route 100 North.
 Proceed one mile and turn right at the light at Buck Road East.
 At the first stop sign, turn right.
 Go a quarter of a mile to the next stop sign and turn right.
-Proceed another quarter of a mile to the Church parking lot at the end of the road.
+Proceed another quarter of a mile to the Church parking lot.

 FROM THE SOUTH